akostrik/stage_telegram_python/README.md

 # Internship Master II, Sorbonne University (Paris)
 The project hase been developped during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realized in Paris associations.

-## The objectives:
+## The objectives
-- Professional Experience: Engage in full-time professional practice within Parisian associations
+- Professional experience: Engage in full-time professional practice within Parisian associations
-- Skill Development: Cultivate skills as a development engineer, focusing on real-world applications
+- Skill development: Cultivate skills as a development engineer, focusing on real-world applications
-- Career Exploration: Investigate potential career trajectories, especially in computer sciences applied to societal challenges
+- Career exploration: Investigate potential career trajectories, especially in computer sciences applied to societal challenges
-- Hands-on Learning: Immerse in new techniques, methodologies, tools, and their practical applications
+- Hands-on learning: Immerse in new techniques, methodologies, tools, and their practical applications
 - Association Ethics: Grasp the ethical considerations and operational nuances of associations
-- Professional Adaptability: Evaluate one's ability to integrate and adapt in a professional environment
+- Professional adaptability: Evaluate one's ability to integrate and adapt in a professional environment
-- Job Market Transition: Equip oneself with the skills and experience to seamlessly enter the job market
+- Job market tеransition: Equip oneself with the skills and experience to seamlessly enter the job market

 ## Context and motivation
 The technologies has been always influenced greatly the social relations.
 In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection.